Coricancha Temple of the Sun in Cusco

 coricancha temple Inca

-Gasparini believes that the so often mentioned by chroniclers as “gold edging,” which served as a crown surrounding the whole outer upper side of the temple, served to disassemble the difference between the fine stone wall and the upper adobe wall.
+Gasparini believes that the so-often-mentioned “gold edging,” which served as a crown surrounding the entire outer upper side of the temple, blurred the distinction between the fine stone wall and the upper adobe wall.

-The floor in the open areas of the temple must have been entirely and finely paved in flagstone, while the bed inside the enclosures was made of kilned clay as a solid ceramic block like the treated floors found in Mach Picchu.
+The floor in the open areas of the temple must have been entirely and finely paved in flagstone, while the floor inside the enclosures was made of kiln-fired clay as a solid ceramic block, like the treated floors found at Machu Picchu.

 koricancha temple cusco